This is some text inside of a div block.

 A: The key factor is what we mentioned previously: What’s legal in Colorado isn’t legal federally.
 This was reinforced by a landmark Colorado Supreme Court decision in 2015, Coats v.
 Dish Network.
 In this case, the company terminated an employee who was using medical marijuana at home during nonworking hours.
 The court upheld the company’s right to do so, concluding that employees who engage in an activity such as medical marijuana use that is permitted by state law, but unlawful under federal law, are not protected.
 While this case dealt with medical marijuana use, the court’s finding applies to recreational marijuana use as well.

-Q: If my employee gets injured on the job, should I require a drug test to see if there is marijuana in her system?
+Q: If my employee gets injured on the job, does workers’ comp require that I drug test to see if there is marijuana in their system?

 Q: What happens if the test shows marijuana in my employee’s system?

-A: Colorado law provides that if a drug test indicates the presence in the worker’s system, during working hours, of a controlled substance, including marijuana, then it is presumed that the worker was intoxicated and the injury was caused by the intoxication.
+A: Colorado workers’ comp law provides that if a drug test indicates the presence in the worker’s system, during working hours, of a non-prescribed controlled substance, including marijuana, then it is presumed that the worker was intoxicated and the intoxication caused the injury.
 If the presumption is not overcome by clear and convincing evidence, then the law provides for the wage replacement (not medical) workers’ compensation benefits to be reduced by 50 percent.

 Q: What if my employee gets injured on the job and a drug test shows THC in her system but she says that she smoked a week before the injury and was not impaired at the time she got hurt?
 Should her benefits still be reduced?